hansollasido/hansollasido.github.io/_posts/2023-09-02-categories-research3.md

 5. DAC (Design Automation Conference)
 6. DATE (Design, Automation, and Test in Europe)
 7. MEMSYS (International Symposium on Memory Systems)

 ---

+## Other Conference

+1. ACM Transactions on Architecture and Code Optimization

+---